Henry William St Pierre Bunbury: Colony of Western Australia

 Bunbury arrived in the Colony of Western Australia in March 1836, and was sent by Governor James Stirling to explore the districts around Williams and Busselton and establish outposts.
 He kept a detailed diary, which provides valuable information about pre-settlement Aboriginal customs.
 One of the townships that Stirling had him establish was named Bunbury in his honour, and is now Western Australia's third-largest city.

 In July 1836 Bunbury was sent to York "to make war upon the native" and by 1837 around one third of the Swan River colony's troops were stationed in the York and Toodyay area.
 In July 1836 Bunbury wrote "I do not find the life very pleasant.
 I hope, however, it will not last very long as the Natives seem inclined to be quiet since I shot a few of them one night."
 On 9 July 1836 The Perth Gazette reported a rumour of an attack in the York area of a night attack on Ballardong Noongar people in which several were wounded and a woman was killed.

 In September 1836, Arthur Trimmer, the farming business partner of the resident magistrate Revett Henry Bland, got his servant Ned Gallop to hide in the loft of their barn with his guns waiting for Noongar men who were stealing flour.
 One "fine young" Noongar man was "wantonly" shot dead while walking away and two others were injured.
 Bunbury was sent again to York to keep the peace and wrote: Trimmer's "character never could recover from this foul stain".
 In retaliation a shepherd called Knott was speared by Ballardong warriors Wainupwort and Dyott, an incident which Bunbury investigated with Bland.
 This incident resulted in more punitive action from troops led by Bunbury.
 By October 1836 Bunbury was back in Perth and was then sent down to the Vasse area.

 In July 1837 Bunbury was again sent to the York area after two colonial settlers Peter Chidlow and Edward Jones were speared by a group of around 40 Ballardong warriors after the arrest of two Noongar men, Durgap and his son Garbung, for stealing.
 They had been taken to Perth for punishment and the Ballardong people thought they would be killed without trial, like Midgegooroo had been.
 Stirling sent Bunbury and extra troops to York with instructions to make "proper examples of Severity to the full extent to which the Law warrants in such cases" so that "the natives may be deterred from the Commission of further outrage".
-In his notebook titled "Odds and Ends", Bunbury noted the names of eighteen Ballardong people who were killed during the following months.
+In his notebook titled "Odds and Ends", Bunbury noted the names of eighteen Ballardong people killed by himself, soldiers of the 21st Regiment and settlers during the following months.